cybozu-go/meows/docs/design.md

 A runner `Pod` has the following state as a GitHub Actions job runner.

-- registerred: `Pod` registerred itself on GitHub Actions.
+- registered: `Pod` registered itself on GitHub Actions.
 - initialized: `Pod` finished the initialization.
 - listening: `Pod` starts listening with Long Polling.
 - assigned: `Pod` is assigned a job and starts running it.
 - debug: The job has finished with failure and Users can enter `Pod` to debug.

-Runner `Pod`s might not need to manage all of these state, but some of thes states are useful to check the system is properly running or not.
+Runner `Pod`s might not need to manage all of these state, but some of them are useful to check the system is properly running or not.
 The state "debug" is a must to be watched to keep runner `Pod`s in stock.
 Users can leave many failed runner `Pod`s for investigation, but the number of replicas is also limited.
-Exposing the state as Prometheus metrics alllows users to aggregate the number of `Pod`s in each state and raise alerts that they are running out of available runners.
+Exposing the state as Prometheus metrics allows users to aggregate the number of `Pod`s in each state and raise alerts that they are running out of available runners.

-However, as mentioned above, GitHub API does not provide a way to connect the job status infomataion with the self-hosted runner.
+However, as mentioned above, GitHub API does not provide a way to connect the job status information with the self-hosted runner.
 So, runner `Pod`s have to execute commands to tell the metrics exporter server that the state has changed.

 ### Why is webhook needed ?